 Crafting the perfect kitchen wasn't about spending a lot of money.
 In fact, Rhein loves a mix of high and low with old and new.
 "These barstools were inexpensive and just what we were looking for," she says.
 "I'd rather put the budget toward an outrageous handmade cement tile."

-The silk cashmere pendant brings a gauzy and soft light into the space.
-This was strategic so it didn't compete with the stunning backsplash behind the stove.
+The silk-cashmere pendant brings a gauzy and soft light into the space.
+This was strategic so that it didn't compete with the stunning backsplash behind the stove.
 "We wanted that to be the focal point of the room," she says.
 And it certainly is.

 To add to the modern farmhouse vibe, the team sprinkled copper baskets throughout the space and turned vintage French serving boards into wall art.
-This cements that "rustic and laid-back lifestyle," which Rhein says "carries into the way they entertain their guests" too.
+This cements that "rustic and laid-back lifestyle," which Rhein says "carries into the way they entertain their guests."

 The kitchen island brings the room together while creating a central hub where the homeowners can entertain their guests, too.

-Each piece in the bedroom was carefully considered with elements of the family hung on the walls to bring sentiment and character to the space.
+Each piece in the bedroom was carefully considered, with elements reflective of the family's essence hung on the walls to bring sentiment and character to the space.

-French doors open out to the backyard, as well as the central courtyard, so sunlight is always spilling in, making it the perfect place to wake up or catch a nap.
+French doors open out to the backyard as well as to the central courtyard, so sunlight is always spilling in, making the bedroom the perfect place to wake up or catch a nap.

-The dreamy aesthetic runs through each room in the house, but it amplifies in the bedroom.
+The dreamy aesthetic runs through each room in the house, but it's amplified in the bedroom.
 "We flipped over this hanging rope pendant from one of our Belgian vendors, and that was the trigger for the room," she says.
 "Form and function at its best.
 I love how it looks like an art installation while providing a soft glow."

-The texture-rich styling amplifies the coziness of each room.
-Take this quiet corner for example.
+The texture-rich styling increases the coziness of each room.
+Take this quiet corner, for example.
 The vintage cane lounge invites you in with tasseled throws, pillows, and a soft sheepskin rug beneath your feet.
 The sunlit window on the side seals the deal.

-It's hard to imagine looking at this now, but when Rhein first started on the house, the courtyard was nothing but dirt.
-So they added gravel, tiled the entryways, and filled it with olive trees and vintage European pots for a cool Mediterranean feel.
+When looking at the spectacular yard, it's hard to imagine its former state—but when Rhein first started on the house, the courtyard was nothing but dirt.
+So they added gravel, tiled the entryways, and filled them with olive trees and vintage European pots for a cool Mediterranean feel.
 "We always strive to find unique pieces for every project, but that's hard when looking for upholstered outdoor furniture," she says.
-"I'm not going to lie, after looking into any and all options, no one does outdoor furniture better than Restoration Hardware.
+"I'm not going to lie—after looking into any and all options, no one does outdoor furniture better than Restoration Hardware.
 We filled in with vintage tables and stools and Moroccan pom-pom throws from our store for crisp nights around the fire.
 The teepee is a fun hideout for the kids in between dips in the pool."

-Despite having a "time-sensitive install period" Rhein and her team managed to finalize it in just three trips from L.A.
+Despite having a "time-sensitive install period," Rhein and her team managed to finalize the project in just three trips from L.A.
 "I still can't believe we did an entire home that fast," she says.
-"Planning was crucial, so every trip we did, we made major progress.
-We wanted our clients to have a place to go to on the weekends away from the chaos of the remodel that we were simultaneously doing of their primary residence in Pasadena."
+"Planning was crucial, so [on] every trip we did, we made major progress.
+We wanted our clients to have a place to go to on the weekends away from the chaos of the remodel that we were simultaneously doing to their primary residence in Pasadena."